tdunnington/s3tools/cmd/s3cp/README.md

 and OSX as well as it works on Linux.

 As I was working on this, I realized I could do a lot of other tools, and so I intend to extend this to an s3tools project at some point.
 In additiona to s3cp, I would like to do s3rm, s3mkdir, s3ls and more.
 With the complete toolkit, you should be able to script some cool cmdline jobs.

 ### Upcoming Features
 For s3cp, still left to do are:
 * Redirect STDIN and STDOUT, or piping
 * On-the-fly compression
+* Recursive copy